-All students need to bring a packed lunch on the days your campus meets.
+Lunch break is 40 minutes long.
+All students need to bring a packed lunch on the days their campus meets.
 Please note there is no microwave or refrigerator available.
-Pizza days occur once or twice monthly.
+Pizza days occur monthly.

 Will there be recess?

-At lunchtime the students have the opportunity to play after lunch.
+At lunchtime the students have the opportunity to play and connect after eating.

 Our classes are very activity-based so students will not be sitting for long periods of time.
 Our wonderful teachers make sure students have plenty of action throughout the day and they will go outside during classes occasionally.

 Yes, there are grades for each class and report cards.

 Teachers will have their syllabi, lessons, and homework on FACTS ParentsWeb and Student Learning Management System (LMS) so parents and students can access them at any time.

 Much of the required work is assignments that will be completed at home such as reading, watching a video, collecting information, writing a paper, etc. We expect the students to come prepared to class having completed all that was required.
 Each teacher sets up a system to make it work best for their students and will clarify expectations in their classes.

 Our goal is that the assignments required are to enhance a student’s learning and not to create busy work.
 The assignments will be reasonable and not overly burdensome to families.

 We keep each class limited to 16 students.
 Our kindergarten (Primer) class is limited to 12 children and our first and second grades (Alpha and Beta) are limited to 14.